pegwymonie/okra/README.md

 * 3 Levels (Proficient, Trained, Mastered )
   * Proficient reduces usage difficulty by one.
   * Trained reduces usage difficulty by two.
-  * Mastered reduces usage difficulty by three, you win ties.
+  * Mastered reduces usage difficulty by three, you win ties, and you may anchor one step of your CPL die.
 * Each Level of Skill applies to a smaller subset of an item group.
   * Proficient: Long Bladed Weapons
   * Trained: Bastard Swords
   * Master: John Black Smith's Bastard Sword (A single Item.)
     * You can have a number of Proficiencies at master equal to double your power-level.

-Character Power Level
+Character Power Level (CPL)
 * Dice
     * Only Applied on actions with using a techniques and/or skill.
-* Total of all values(Attributes, Aptitudes, Techniques, and Skills.
+* Total of all values(Attributes, Aptitudes, Techniques, and Skills.)
 * Levels as Follows
     * 36 ->  1 (d2)
     * 48 ->  2 (d4)